abhipaiangle17/Blog/pages/projects.md

 * Description

-This is one of my Team project for Innovation Cell, IIT Bombay.
+This is one of my Team projects for Innovation Cell, IIT Bombay.
 It is focused towards developing two bots.
-First bot is capable of detecting obstacles and finding a path without getting hit autonomously.
+First bot is capable of detecting obstacles and finding a path autonomously without getting hit.
 It is also capable of detecting a specific text if it exists in its view.
 Task of second bot is to follow the first bot autonomously.
 Used sensors are Camera and Hokuyu Laser Sensor.
-Developed in ROS, used rospy library for scripts and Gazebo for environment and simulation.
+Developed in ROS, used Rospy library for scripts and Gazebo for environment and simulation.

 ### Chat Application